Intercontinental ballistic missile: Modern ICBMs

-As the nuclear warhead reenters the Earth's atmosphere its high speed causes compression of the air, leading to a dramatic rise in temperature which would destroy it if it were not shielded in some way.
-As a result, warhead components are contained within an aluminium honeycomb substructure, sheathed in a pyrolytic carbon-epoxy synthetic resin composite material heat shield.
+As the nuclear warhead reenters the Earth's atmosphere, its high speed causes compression of the air, leading to a dramatic rise in temperature which would destroy it, if it were not shielded in some way.
+In one design, warhead components are contained within an aluminium honeycomb substructure, sheathed in a pyrolytic carbon-epoxy synthetic resin composite material heat shield.
 Warheads are also often radiation-hardened (to protect against nuclear armed ABMs or the nearby detonation of friendly warheads), one neutron-resistant material developed for this purpose in the UK is three-dimensional quartz phenolic.

 Circular error probable is crucial, because halving the circular error probable decreases the needed warhead energy by a factor of four.
 Accuracy is limited by the accuracy of the navigation system and the available geodetic information.

 Strategic missile systems are thought to use custom integrated circuits designed to calculate navigational differential equations thousands to millions of FLOPS in order to reduce navigational errors caused by calculation alone.
 These circuits are usually a network of binary addition circuits that continually recalculate the missile's position.
 The inputs to the navigation circuit are set by a general-purpose computer according to a navigational input schedule loaded into the missile before launch.

 One particular weapon developed by the Soviet Union – the Fractional Orbital Bombardment System – had a partial orbital trajectory, and unlike most ICBMs its target could not be deduced from its orbital flight path.
 It was decommissioned in compliance with arms control agreements, which address the maximum range of ICBMs and prohibit orbital or fractional-orbital weapons.
-However, according to reports, Russia is working on the new Sarmat ICBM which leverages Fractional Orbital Bombardment concepts to use a Southern polar approach instead of flying over the northern polar regions.
-Using that approach, it is theorized, avoids the American missile defense batteries in California and Alaska.
+However, according to President Putin, Russia is working on the new Sarmat ICBM which leverages Fractional Orbital Bombardment concepts to use a southern polar approach instead of flying over the northern polar regions.
+It is theorized that, by using that approach, it could potentially avoid the American missile defense batteries in California and Alaska.

 New development of ICBM technology are ICBMs able to carry hypersonic glide vehicles as a payload such as RS-28 Sarmat.

+On 12 March 2024 India announced that it had joined a very limited group of countries, which are capable of firing multiple warheads on a single ICBM.
+The announcement came after successfully testing multiple independently targetable reentry vehicle (MIRV) technology.